 - We turned the table sideways to get it into the room.

 - She cut the meat into small pieces.

 - Don’t forget to tune in to our special election program this evening.

 - Do you know how to log in to the system?

 - I just put Danny in to see what he can do.

 - We come in to Heathrow at nine in the morning.

 - When a company goes out of business, officials usually move in to take control.

 - They want to come in to Morgans with a few people.

-Into vs In to: When to Use Into or In to
+Into vs. In to: When to Use Into vs. In to